breez/payments-rest-api/README.md

     --template-body file://cloudformation.yaml \
     --capabilities CAPABILITY_IAM

-# Monitor the stack creation
+# Monitor the stack creation.
+At the begining it will return "CREATE_IN_PROGRESS", you have to wait until it changes to "CREATE_COMPLETE"
 aws cloudformation describe-stacks \
     --stack-name breez-integration \
     --query 'Stacks[0].StackStatus'

 ```
 ### Retrieve the API endpoints after successful deployment